buildlackey/cep/README.md

     includes

-        * An Integration test that pushes messages into Kafka and retrieves those messages with a Kafka/Storm bolt.
+        * An Integration test that pushes messages into Kafka and retrieves those messages with a Kafka/Storm spout.